bytefish/bytefish.de/blog/mapboxtileserver_geocoding.md

 ## What we are going to build ##

 Photon is already up and running.
 So what we are going to do now is to integrate it into the MapboxTileServer example we have written in our last article.
-We will add a simple Autocomplete Box to search for places and for selected places we will add a Marker.
+We will add a simple Autocomplete Box to search for places.
+And for selected places we will add a Marker to the Mapbox GL JS canvas.

 <div style="display:flex; align-items:center; justify-content:center;">
     <a href="/static/images/blog/mapboxtileserver_geocoding/MapboxTileServerGeocodingExample.png">